RasaHQ/rasa/docs/python.rst

 Prediction Time
 ---------------

 You can call rasa NLU directly from your python script.
-You just have to instantiate either the SpacySklearnInterpreter or the MITIEInterpreter.
-The ``metadata.json`` in your model dir contains the necessary info, so you can just do
+To do so, you need to load the metadata of your model and instantiate an interpreter.
+The ``metadata.json`` in your model dir contains the necessary info to recover your model:

 .. testcode::